-One day, well over ten years ago, I checked out Can.
+One day, sometime early on in the current millenium, I checked out Can.

-I had been meaning to for literally years.
+I had been meaning to for years.
 Every band, DJ and producer seemed to namecheck them.
 Checking out Can seemed to be a right of passage for a music nut.
 It felt like that awkwardness I used to feel about never having seen “The Godfather” (I finally did in 2001 before you ask).
 I knew it had to be done.

 Then, a random e-mail in my old job at a what’s on guide.
 It was Rob at Pomona PR (who now runs his own PR company, Sonic) said he still had review copies of the “Can DVD”.
 I had looked at the press release when it was first announced, looked at the contents and decided this was for fans, not for the curious starting out but then the second e-mail…..oh, what the hell, there are review copies left then send me one.
 I had a lot of free time in those days.

 The DVD landed on my desk and I took it home.
 I fixed some food and sat down to watch the film of the free concert.
 My jaw hit the floor.
 It ended and just then there was a knock at the door.
 Friends had called round.
 I ushered them in, sat them down on the couch and hit play again.

 It was like a revolution in my mind.
 It was all true.
 This was my new favourite old band.
 Whenever anybody talked about krautrock, though, there was a trinity of bands they talked about…Can, Faust & Neu!
 The next step was obvious.
 My local record shop had the Faust box set “The Wumme Years” and the official Neu!
 75 CD release.
 Neu! went first.
 That blew my mind and I was soon back for the Faust.
 Holy hell, it felt like I was really onto something.

 So, probably less than a year later, I found myself in an odd situation.
 I had broken my nose for a second time and as a result could no longer sleep in on a morning.
 Weekends saw me waking at eight am while my flatmates still dozed while noon.
 For those first few hours, I had the house to myself and no-one to go bother but my PC.
 At the same time I discovered filter coffee so I was full of beans in both meanings and the next thing I knew, I had created a website devoted to krautrock and what was happening now with it’s bands

 The idea was to report on the latest reissues, tours, reunions and collaborations.
 The name came from one day when one flatmate and his brother got all freaked out by what I was listening to and came knocking on my door asking “what is that?” in outraged tones.
 I thought if this music can upset young men in the year 2005, what must German parents back in the day have thought when their youths brought this home? – and the name was born.
 And so was the website on August 19th 2005.